Warning: technical jargon ahead

 The temperatures appear to be synchronized throughout low and high rates of blood circulation.

-The single overshoot suggests a systematic means to achieve its new state in the minimum time.
+The single overshoot suggests a systematic means to achieve a new state in the minimum time.
 Isn’t that cool?

 Without knowing the “before” state, could the warming response look “normal”?